Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_5/README.md

 person AP: 0.6120284761439228
 mAP: 0.612028476144
 ```
-It's also easy to evaluate qantized model in the same way, just change the prototxt file and caffemodel file in the script into `quantize_test.prototxt` and `quantize_train_test.caffemodel`.
+It's also easy to evaluate quantized model in the same way, just change the prototxt file and caffemodel file in the script into `quantize_test.prototxt` and `quantize_train_test.caffemodel`.
 After evaluation is finished the result will be displayed.
 ```
 evaluate 21634 images
 person AP: 0.6112254774886302
 mAP: 0.611225477489
 ```

+The float baseline model could also be evaluated using the same script, just change the prototxt file and caffemodel file into `refinedet_baseline.prototxt` and `refinedet_baseline.caffemodel` in folder `cf_refinedet_coco_baseline_125G`.

 ## Deploy Model